 1952: Guiding Light, a soap opera created by Irna Phillips, debuted on television on.
 It is one of the longest-running daily television programs.

 1953: Between May 15, 1948 and June 30, 1953, the Jewish population of Israel doubled from 640,000 to 1.3 million.

 1955: Final broadcast of “Barrie Craig, Confidential Investigator” an NCB radio detective drama directed by Himan “Hi” Brown who began his broadcasting career at the age of 18 reading newspapers with a Yiddish dialect on WEAF.

 1956: Between May 15, 1948 and June 30, 1956, the Jewish population of Israel tripled from 640,000 to 2.1 million.

-1962: LA Dodger Sandy Koufax pitches another no-hitter.
-This time he beat the Mets 5-0.
+1962: LA Dodger Sandy Koufax pitches another no-hitter as the Dodger beat the Mets 5-0.

 1965: The Immigration and Nationality Act of 1965 proposed by New York Congressman Emanuel Celler which abolished the National Origins Formula became effective today.